micahriggan/blog/typescript-generics/template.md

 ## Conclusion
+Types help prevent common bugs.
 By using `generics<T>` we can define functions, classes, or types which work with variable types.
 This is powerful because it allows us to write logic that holds for many types